-Sovereign Community School is new charter school in Oklahoma City with a focus on Native American culture and identity.
-It’s also part of a movement of tribes and tribal citizens using publicly funded, privately run schools to take control over the education of Native children.
+Sovereign Community School is new charter school in Oklahoma City with a focus on Native American cultures and identities.
+It’s also part of a movement of tribes and tribal citizens using publicly funded, privately run schools to take control over how their children are educated.

 Phil Gover is the founder of Sovereign Community School.
 He belongs to the Pauite, Pawnee and Comanche Nations, and he started developing the school in 2017 after visiting a charter school in New Mexico called the Native American Community Academy.

 The weeks leading up to Sovereign’s opening on Aug.
 26 were hectic.
 Building issues delayed the start of school twice, making it difficult to recruit students.
 Still, some parents have gone to great lengths to send their children to this school.

 Summer Wesley relocated her family of six so that her 11-year-old daughter could attend Sovereign this year.